 Frameworks & Controls

-zGovern ships with 292 pre-built controls across five major compliance frameworks.
+zGovern ships with 482 pre-built controls across 18 compliance frameworks, organised into five categories.
 Each control includes plain-English guidance, evidence requirements, and testing frequency — ready to use on day one.

 What is a Framework?